qgis/QGIS-Documentation/source/docs/user_manual/print_composer/composer_items/composer_legend.rst

   * The |checkbox| :guilabel:`Split layers` option allows a categorized or a graduated layer legend to be divided between columns.

-* You can also change the width and height of the legend symbol,set a color and a thickness in case of raster layer symbol.
+* You can also change the width and height of the legend symbol, set a color and a thickness in case of raster layer symbol.